SpaceManiac/HamSandwich/README.md

 1. If on Windows, install and use MSYS2 according to the instructions above.
 2. Install Gradle and the Android SDK and set `ANDROID_HOME`.
     1. Example shell command: `export ANDROID_HOME='C:\Wherever you installed the Android SDK\'`
-3. Run `./tools/build/sdl2-source.sh`.
-4. Run `./tools/build/extract_assets.sh <gamename>` to download assets.
-5. Run `premake5 android-studio`.
-6. Change directory to `build/android`.
-7. Run `gradle packageDebug` to compile APKs.
+3. Run `./android <project>:packageDebug` to compile APKs.
+    1. For example, to build Supreme With Cheese, write `./android supreme:packageDebug`
+    2. To build all games, run `./android packageDebug`
-8. Run `gradle installDebug` to install to a connected Android device.
+4. Run `./android <project>:installDebug` to install to a connected Android device.
+5. To view logs, run `$ANDROID_HOME/platform-tools/adb logcat -s 'HamSandwich'`

 ### Emscripten